mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 # Configure the nodes of a cluster to satisfy a given set of requirements

-Using the previously installed application we will update the two main configuration files.
+:question: Using the previously installed application we will update the two main configuration files.

 `elasticsearch.yml` and `jvm.options`